junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Dean --" He remembers Cas calling his name.
 Desperate.
 His eyes on him.
 His hands in his.
 His whole life and trust and everything he carries, all put in the hands they held together.
 Dean saw them all in Cas's eyes, heard them all in his voice.
 Dean grasped him tight, and didn't let go.

 The palms were slippery with blood and sweat.
-Every inch of his muscle in arms and backs screamed in stretched and strain, the stress turns into sharp pain shortly, but he didn't let go.
+Every inch of his muscle in arms and backs screamed in stretched strain, the stress turned into sharp pain shortly, but he didn't let go.
 He didn't.
-Cas's whole weight leaned onto him, depends on him.
-So Dean held him tight, just as desperate, like the whole world was on the hands he held, because it might as well is.
+Cas's whole weight leaned onto him, depended on him.
+So Dean held him tight, just as desperate, like the whole world was on the hands he held, because it might as well was.

 And then, it stopped.
 The weight disappeared.
 The hands loosened.
 They stepped over the portal together, Dean remembered agonizingly clearly, he fell onto the solid ground of the sweet Earth, and two feet besides him where Cas was, it was just a blast of bright light, and then, there was nothing.